ym-xu/FashionAI/README.md

 ## Environment Variables

-Ensure the following environment variables are set:
+Ensure the following environment variables are set in your `.env` file:

-- `SENDGRID_API_KEY`: For sending verification emails
-- `SENDGRID_SENDER_EMAIL`: Email address for sending verification emails
-- Database configuration (e.g., `DATABASE_URL`)
-- Cloudflare-related keys for image storage and AI processing

-## Contributing

-Contributions to FashionAI are welcome.
-Please ensure that your code adheres to the project's coding standards and include tests for new features.

-## License

-[Add your license information here]
+- `CLOUDFLARE_ACCOUNT_ID`: Your Cloudflare account ID
+- `CLOUDFLARE_API_KEY`: Your Cloudflare API key
+- `CLOUDFLARE_ACCOUNT_HASH`: Your Cloudflare account hash
+- `DYNAMIC_MOCKUPS_API_KEY`: API key for Dynamic Mockups
+- `DATABASE_URL`: URL for your PostgreSQL database
+- `SECRET_KEY`: Secret key for JWT token generation

+You can use the provided `.env.example` file as a template.